mlibrary/about-leverpress/src/content/news/2020-02-07-news-from-beth-bouloukos-director-of-lever-press-winter-2020.md

 templateKey: news
 title: From the Director (Winter 2020)
 summary: >-
-  Beth gives an update on the latest Lever Press publication, as well as past and upcoming conference attendance
+  Beth Bouloukos, Director of Lever Press, gives an update on the latest Lever Press publication, as well as past and upcoming conference attendance
 date: 2020-02-07T14:47:45.679Z
 image: ''
 ---